For your Home

 As for non-mating-season times, tarantulas are night hunters.
 They can sometimes be seen a dusk or at night.
 They are not looking for people, but for insects and small animals, they can feast upon.

-Whenever possible, tarantulas should not be handled.
-Even pet tarantulas should not be handled if at all possible, although fans of spiders as pets often handle them anyway.
-A tarantula does not recognize its handler and often considers people as threats, so the chance of having hairs flung into your face or a bite delivered will always be there.
+Tarantulas should not be handled.
+A wild tarantula does not recognize its handler and often considers people as threats, so the chance of having hairs flung into your face or a bite delivered will always be there.

 There are a couple of myths about tarantulas biting.
 One of them, and probably the best known of the tarantula bite myths is that all of them bite and that their bites are deadly and dangerous to people.
 That’s not true.
 The other, counter-intuitively, is that there are species of tarantula that do not bite.

 All species of tarantula bite.
 However, they do not like to bite people.
 It cannot be stressed enough that tarantulas will only bite a person as a very last resort.
-Although there are some spiders that tend to be bad-tempered and more aggressive than others, even those prefer to run away than bite.
+Although there are some spiders that appear to humans to be more aggressive than others, even those prefer to run away than bite.

 However, tarantulas have fangs and venom and have to bite in order to feed.
 In fact, tarantulas have very strong jaws and many of them can kill their prey just with the strength of their bite alone.
-In some instances, such as with the Cobalt Blue Tarantula, they can be aggressive and more willing to bite than others.
 In North America, most tarantulas are fairly docile.

 Tarantulas are more likely to run away from potential threats than bite.
 North American and other species of tarantula have another defense known as urticating hairs on their abdomen.
 They use the tiny hooks on their feet to loosen the hairs and pull them out and then fling them back at whatever is pursuing or threatening them.
 They have pretty decent aim, too, and the hairs can be very irritating.
-For dogs and animals sniffing around, these hairs can be stuck in their noses, eyes and mucous membranes.
-They can get into the face, hands and eyes of humans and also be irritating.
+For dogs and animals sniffing around, these hairs can be stuck in their noses, eyes, and mucous membranes.
+They can get into the face, hands, and eyes of humans and also be irritating.
+It is much like fiberglass insulation fibers that can be irritating to the skin.

-The reason tarantulas prefer not to bite is that, first, they are shy and would rather run away.
-Second, they do not want to use their venom except for something they can eat and humans are too big for them to use as food.
+Tarantulas prefer not to bite because they are shy and would rather run away.
+They also do not want to use their venom except for something they can eat, and humans are too big for them to use as food.
 As such, they will run away or use the hairs rather than bite.

-First, tarantulas will indicate they are feeling threatened, too.
-They will raise up their front legs, leaning back on the back two legs, and raise their forelegs high into the air.
-This shows off their fangs, makes them appear larger and gives a clear sign they are in distress and want whatever is there to back off.
+First, tarantulas will indicate they are feeling threatened by raising up their front legs and leaning back on the back two legs.
+This shows off their fangs, makes them appear larger, and gives a clear sign they are in distress and want whatever is there to back off.
 Some species can also rub the hairs on their abdomen and make a kind of hissing sound to indicate they might be a threat.

 Of course, people who are allergic to insect bites or insect stings should always take precautions.
 If you have been bitten by a tarantula, you should seek medical attention if you feel any symptoms that might indicate an allergic reaction.
 This is true of any spider or insect sting or bite.